BartoszSobolewski/Monochromatic-arithmetic-progressions/readme.txt

 3. section_4_algorithm.nb

-The file contains an implementation of the algorithm described in Section 4.
+The file contains an implementation and application of the algorithm described in Section 3.
-The algorithm is then applied to the cases described in Lemma 4.8, yielding the results stated in the lemma.